iam-abin/devHive/k8s/README.md

 kubectl get pods -n namespace_name
 ```

-- to delete all pods ( also can be used for deployments and services by changing 'pods' )
+- to delete all pods ( also can be used for deployments and services by changing word 'pods' )

 ```
 kubectl delete pods --all
 ```

-## docker commands
+### docker commands

 ### to bild an image for a service
-- Go to the root directory of the service,

 ```
 docker build -t your_image_name:tag .
 ```
 here,
 - -t: Specifies the name and optionally a tag to the Docker image.
 - your_image_name: The desired name for your Docker image.
 - tag: An optional tag for versioning your Docker image.
 - '.': The path to the Dockerfile and context. '.' indicates the current directory.

+eg:- if we want to create the image of auth service,

+1. Go to the root directory of the service,
+ cd auth
+2. create image,
-eg:- docker build -t abin12334324/auth .
+ docker build -t abin12334324/auth .

 ### to push the image to docker hub

-1. Before pushing, make sure you are logged in to your Docker Hub account
+1. Before pushing, make sure you are logged in to your Docker Hub account from command line,

 ```
 docker login